fxsmith1824/fxsmith1824/README.md

 Hey, I'm fxsmith1824.

-I'm a post-doctoral researcher working on getting better at version control as I develop analysis pipelines for the lab I work in.
+I'm an assistant research scientist working on getting better at version control as I develop analysis pipelines for the lab I work in.

 For now most of my projects for the lab will likely be listed as private, but I'm hoping to open them up to share (and get feedback/corrections on my coding habits) in the future.